7.1 General context

 The National Youth Health Programme Statement of Strategy 2018-2022 defines health as

 'everyone achieving their potential to enjoy complete physical, mental and social wellbeing.
 Healthy people contribute to the health and quality of the society in which they live, learn and grow up.
 Health is much more than an absence of disease or disability, and individual health, and that of the country, affects the quality of everyone’s lived experience'.

 ‘an integral part of this definition of health.
 It reflects the quality of life and the various factors which can influence it over the course of a person’s life.
 Wellbeing also reflects the concept of positive mental health, in which a person can realise their own abilities, cope with the normal stresses of life, grow up productively and fruitfully, and be able to make a contribution to their community'.

 Ireland’s healthcare system aims to provide integrate care.
-In the Sláintecare Implementation Strategy (Government of Ireland, 2018, pg.
-19) the Committee defines Integrated Care as
+In the Sláintecare Implementation Strategy the Committee defines Integrated Care as

 Healthcare delivered at the lowest appropriate level of complexity through a health service that is well organised and managed to enable comprehensive care pathways that patients can easily access and service providers can easily deliver.
 This is a service in which communication and information support positive decision-making, governance and accountability; where patients’ needs come first in driving safety, quality and the coordination of care.